-I know I’m probably the last chick on earth to go snorkeling but in case I’m not, heed my advice!
+I know I’m probably the last person on earth to go snorkeling but in case I’m not, heed my advice!
 If you have yet to go snorkeling in Hawaii, heed my advice!
-This definitely tops the list of ‘things to do in Hawaii.’
+This definitely tops my suggested list of ‘things to do in Hawaii.’
 Actually, just read on.
 You’re bound to get something out of this article and if nothing else, I’ve included pictures of baby dolphins.
 You’re welcome.

 DO CHOOSE A GREAT COMPANY TO GO SNORKELING IN HAWAII WITH.

 and deciding to quit my job to pursue a life of baby dolphin cuddling on who to go snorkeling in Hawaii with I chose Wild Side Specialty Tours out of Waianae on Oahu and never regretted it.
 Unless there was indeed an open position for baby dolphin snuggler somewhere, I couldn’t have been happier with my decision.

 You know those rare moments when you startlingly make the best possible choice?
 Like when you decide to just let that invasive vine grow around your house only to be surprisingly bestowed with an infinite number of grapes with which to make wine?
 Or when you come home with a stray dog you picked up next to the railroad and it ends up saving your life in a fire?
 Or when you decide to start a blog and it becomes just wildly successful?
 This snorkeling in Hawaii experience was one of those times!